List of Hollyoaks characters introduced in 2015: Alfie Nightingale

 Alfie was later devastated when Jade lost her battle against cancer, Nathan's death and the discovery of Ellie being raped by Holly's boyfriend Nick Savage (Ben-Ryan Davies).
 Despite Holly asking him to tell Ellie to drop the charges, Alfie has decided to side with Ellie, but later helps Holly after learning she was also raped by Nick.
 Before leaving the village, Alfie then cut ties with his father, upon learning that he killed Neeta and Nathan, abusing James & what he has done to his mother.

 Rachel Hardy

 Rachel Hardy, played by Jennifer Brooke, made her first on-screen appearance on 26 October 2015.
 The character and casting was announced on 22 September 2015.
 Rachel is Nathan Nightingale's (Jared Garfield) fiancée and has been billed as "the girl next door who has a heart of gold but is not afraid to speak her mind.
 Rachel gets on well with the whole family, with the only tension being Nathan's lack of approval of her body art."
 Brooke left the role of Rachel in March 2016, with the character being killed off in a car explosion caused by Holly Cunningham (Amanda Clapham).

-Rachel arrives in Hollyoaks village when the Nightingale family took over the local pub, The Dog in the Pond.
-Rachel and Nathan's relationship was shown to be strong and Rachel enjoyed her position behind the bar.
-In December 2015, Rachel books for herself and Nathan to spend Christmas in Marbella, to the jealousy of Nathan's sister, Ellie (Sophie Porley) who tries to stop it.
-Rachel befriends Porsche McQueen (Twinnie Lee Moore) and invites her on a night out at The Loft with herself, Nathan and Ellie.
-Rachel dresses in a sexy Santa outfit, but when Ellie deliberately spills a drink over her, she is forced to change.
-They continue to The Loft, where Nathan and Porsche get involved in a challenge which involves them passing an object using only their mouths.
-Rachel arrives and misinterprets the situation, declaring their engagement over.
-An upset Nathan comes home with Porsche and kisses her, but nothing else happened because he fell asleep.
-Porsche reveals their kiss and Rachel pours water over a shaken Nathan, threatening to leave him.
-However, they are shown to forgive each other after Nathan agrees to let Rachel kiss as many Spanish waiters as she wishes whilst on holiday.
-They then leave for Marbella.